Super Bowl LVII: Second half

-Mahomes completed four passes to JuJu Smith-Schuster for a total of 38 yards after the quarter break and concluded the Chiefs' 12-play, 75-yard drive with a 5-yard touchdown pass to Kadarius Toney, giving the Chiefs their first lead of the game, 28–27.
-The Chiefs continued their good form by forcing a Philadelphia three-and-out.
-Toney returned the Arryn Siposs punt for 65 yards to the Eagles' 5-yard-line and setting a record with the longest punt return in a Super Bowl.
-Kansas City scored quickly on a 4-yard pass from Mahomes to Skyy Moore.
-Butker's extra point increased their lead to eight points.
-Philadelphia took four minutes off the clock on their ensuing drive, which spanned eight plays and resulted in a 45-yard pass to Smith that set up Hurts' 2-yard touchdown run on the next play.
-Hurts then scored a two-point conversion with a run that tied the score at 35 with 5:15 remaining.
-At the start of Kansas City's next drive, three runs by Pacheco for 15 yards and two completions by Mahomes for 17 yards moved the ball to the Eagles' 47-yard line.
-On the next play, Mahomes took off for a 26-yard run that gave the Chiefs a first down on Philadelphia's 17-yard line.
+Mahomes completed four passes to wide receiver JuJu Smith-Schuster for a total of 38 yards during the drive and concluded the Chiefs' 12-play, 75-yard drive with a 5-yard touchdown pass to wide receiver Kadarius Toney, giving the Chiefs their first lead of the game, 28–27.
+It was the first deficit the Eagles faced in the postseason.
+The Kansas City defense continued their good form by forcing Philadelphia to their first, and only, three-and-out of the second half.
+The ensuing punt by Arryn Siposs, however, was a poor one and allowed Toney to return it for 65 yards to the Philadelphia 5-yard line and setting a record with the longest punt return in Super Bowl history, surpassing Jordan Norwood’s record of a 61-yard return seven years earlier in Super Bowl 50.
+After being kept out of the end zone for the first two plays, the Chiefs scored on a 4-yard pass from Mahomes to wide receiver Skyy Moore in an essential mirror image of Toney's touchdown.
+This was Moore's first NFL career touchdown.
+The plays that resulted in Toney and Moore's touchdowns, which were less than three minutes apart from each other, became known as the Corn Dogs, which involved using shifts and motion to trick the defense, a similar concept the Eagles used earlier in the season against the Jaguars.
+The Chiefs now had a 35–27 lead, but Philadelphia responded on their ensuing drive, which spanned eight plays and took just over four minutes off the clock, resulting in a 45-yard pass to Smith that set up Hurts' 2-yard touchdown run on the next play, followed by a two-point conversion with a run by Hurts that tied the score at 35–35 with 5:15 remaining.
+At the start of Kansas City's next drive, three runs by Pacheco for 15 yards and two completions by Mahomes for 17 yards moved the ball to the Philadelphia 43-yard line.
+On the next play, despite his re-aggravated ankle injury, Mahomes took off for a 26-yard run — the longest run by any Chiefs player in the game — that gave the Chiefs a first down on Philadelphia's 17-yard line.
 A 2-yard run by Pacheco ran the clock down to the two-minute warning.
-Then an incomplete pass brought up third-and-8.
-Mahomes threw an incomplete pass on the next play, but Kansas City earned a first down after James Bradberry was penalized for holding—a call that was criticized by some, but was supported by others including by Bradberry himself.
-On the next play, with first down at the Eagles' 11-yard line, McKinnon rushed to the 2-yard-line where he intentionally downed himself, thereby extending the Chiefs' drive taking more time off the clock.
-The Chiefs ended the drive by taking a knee twice and kicking a 27-yard field goal, leaving eight seconds on the clock.
-A Hail Mary pass by Hurts fell incomplete, ending the game.
+A completed pass for no gain brought up 3rd-and-8.
+Mahomes threw an incomplete pass on the next play, but cornerback James Bradberry was called for a controversial hold against Smith-Schuster, giving Kansas City a new set of downs.
+After the game, Bradberry's holding penalty was criticized by some, but was supported by others, including by Bradberry himself who would admit after the game that he did hold Smith-Schuster, and was hoping that the officials would not call it.
+On the next play, with first down at the 11-yard line, McKinnon rushed to the 2-yard line, where he intentionally downed himself, thereby allowing Mahomes to take two knees to run the clock down to eight seconds with Butker kicking a 27-yard field goal.
+A Hail Mary pass by Hurts was incomplete after he partially slipped, giving the Chiefs a 38–35 victory.